johnnjuki/storedocs/README.md

 ## About this project

 Storedocs is designed with the aim of making document storage easy and accessible for everyone.
 It leverages modern web technologies to provide a secure and efficient platform for managing your documents.
 Whether you're looking to store your personal files or share documents within a team, Storedocs offers a simple and flexible solution.

-The project is open-source, inviting developers to contribute and help improve the platform.
-We believe in the power of community and look forward to seeing the project grow with your contributions.
+This project is inspired by [Documenso](https://documenso.com) - A document-signing tool.
+Please do check it out.

 ## Tech Stack